87tana/87tana.github.io/README.md

     <p style= "text-align: center;"> Figure 2 : Training and validation curves for different decoder structures.
 Created by author Created by author</p>
 </div>

+In ResNet the goal is to preserve the input(idebntiy) through the skip connections , and add the input to the output of series of layers . so NN learn the residuals instead of entire mapping